peilun-he/PDSim/README.md

 ## How to Use PDSim (GUI)

-The graphical user interface (GUI) is a easy way for everyone to use PDSim package, even though you have no knowledge of programming.
+The graphical user interface (GUI) is an easy way for everyone to use the PDSim package, even though you have no knowledge of programming.
 Just enter all necessary parameters, it will simulate data, and provide well-designed interactive visualisations.
-Currently, PDSim can simulate data from two models, Schwartz and Smith two-factor model (Schwartz & Smith, 2000), and polynomial diffusion model (Filipovic & Larsson, 2016).
+Currently, PDSim can simulate data from two models, the Schwartz and Smith two-factor model (Schwartz & Smith, 2000), and the polynomial diffusion model (Filipovic & Larsson, 2016).
 In this section, we will explain how to use GUI to simulate data.
 A detailed description of the two models is available in [Model Description](#model-description).

 ### PDSim (GUI) for Schwartz-Smith Model